 This website has been around for some time, but I’m not sure if it is constantly being maintained.
 I took a look recently, the search function didn’t work and neither did comparing crime stats.
 What does work quite well though is if you click on the map towards the top of the page on the left to select your state, and then choose your destination within that state from the alphabetical list to find out more about its demographics.

 This next website is great for researching information about Australian suburbs.
 It’s also a portal for Australian real estate sales, so you can go househunting at the same time.
-But in this section of their website, select your state first and then the suburb from an alphabetical list.
-Then click the “Suburb Profile” link underneath the search box on the right hand side and it will take you to a page full of useful information, mostly demographics, house prices and trends.
+To find out more about any Australian town, suburb or postcode, just search for it in the search box, then click on the “Search” button to the right.
+Next, click the “Suburb Profile” link on the right hand side and it will take you to a page full of useful information, mostly demographics, house prices and trends.

 Here’s the link to the site…